noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

 #### api gateway pattern

 - pattern for external clients communicating with your system
+  - if distinct clients have diverging demands/special business logic, use the edge pattern instead
+  - works best when all fronted services have similar demand profiles
 - clients shouldnt be able to call any/all service, but instead call a single gateway which acts as a reverse proxy to all of the services you provide
 - the gateway provides aggregation/buffer/facade/proxy/decoration/oauth/etc to the services behind its fence, and is responsible for mutating, limiting and proxying requests
 - keep business logic out of the gateway, while it can be done, there are more appropriate patterns (see process aggregator) that should be responsible